-There are also important signs to look out for that could indicate a problem with your brakes.
+There are also important signs that could indicate a problem with your brakes.
 If you notice any of these, we recommend booking your car in for a vehicle check as soon as possible instead of waiting for your next service or MOT.

 Your brakes allow you to control the speed of your vehicle, bring it safely to a halt and stop in an emergency, so it's vital they're working properly.